Research

 2. Reporting biases in the transmission of instrumental practices.
 I take advantage of the digitized history record of Chinese dynasties and explore the extent to which negative outcomes are under-reported and the potential factors that explain such under-reporting.
 I am especially interested in rainmaking (求雨), dream divination (梦占), and fetal sex prognostication (辨胎).

 3. Theoretical modeling of the transmission of culture.
 Building upon a rich literature in cultural evolution, I use analytic modeling and agent-based simulation to explore the possibility of individuals combining different transmission biases (i.e. payoff, conformist, etc.) adaptively to achieve higher fitness benefit.
-I have a particular interest in the transmission of medical treatments in human societies.
+I have a particular interest in the transmission of medical treatments and placebo effects in human societies.

 I also think there’s something to neoclassical economics.